a7mddra/RUBIK/ReadMe.md

 ## Thanks to

-- @muodov for the Kociemba C version solver.
+- @muodov for the Kociemba C version.

 ---